kintone/mcp-server/README_en.md

 ## Support Policy

-This tool is not covered by the API support desk.
+The kintone local MCP server is not covered by the API support desk.

 Please report bugs or request features via [Issues](https://github.com/kintone/mcp-server/issues/new/choose).